Carpenter in MontréalHousing & Career Guide · 2026

 French language proficiency is a practical requirement for most employment outside anglophone sectors.
 Bill 96 strengthens French requirements.

-Red Seal certification recommended for interprovincial mobility.
+Canada: Red Seal certification recommended for interprovincial mobility.
+US: no federal licence required; some states require journeyman certification.

 Frequently Asked Questions